grafana/metrictank/docs/operations.md

 ## Crash

-Metrictank crashed.
+Grafana Metrictank crashed.
 What to do?

 ### Diagnosis